Main Menu

 • Install gpiozero:

-This is a package that allows easy programming for physical gpio on the rPi.
+This package is required for easy programming of physical I/O on the rPi.

 It is not required to run guizero, but it IS required if you're going to interface with any of the rPi gpio pins.